ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Images that are used in multiple different articles must go to the `/wiki/shared` folder.
 Images that are used for one article are to be placed inside their folders for linking.

-It is suggusted to add a subfolder for the images, i.e. `/img/` for all images.
+It is suggusted to add a subfolder for the images, i.e. `img/` for all images.
-If you have thumbnails and full sized images, it is suggested to use two folders and name the files the same; i.e. `/pr/` for preview and `/fs/` for full size.
+If you have thumbnails and full sized images, it is suggested to use two folders and name the files the same; i.e. `pr/` for preview and `fs/` for full size.

-Thumnails are suggested to have a width of 160px and be in the `.jpg` format (unless it has transparency).
+Thumbnails are suggested to have a width of 160px and be in the `.jpg` format (unless it has transparency).

 All images don't necessarily need to have an alternative text (text that displays if the image fails to load) nor do they need to have hover text.